 The discount rate was determined using the index rate for 20-Year, tax-exempt, municipal bonds (Fidelity 20-year Municipal GO AA Index).

-Mortality rates were based on the RP-2014 mortality tables with projected mortality improvements based on Scale MP-2015 and other adjustments.
+Mortality rates were based on the RP-2014 mortality tables with projected mortality improvements based on Scale MP-2015 for teachers and MP-2018 for non-teachers and other adjustments.

 Note 5 Postemployment Healthcare Plan (OPEB) (Continued)